LuisMSAmorim/LuisMSAmorim/README.md

 - 🌱 I’m currently learning NODE.JS, SQL and MONGO.DB.
 - 🤔 I’m looking for help with these technologies.
-- 📫 How to reach me: @luismiguelsamorim [Instagram] and luismiguel_silvaamorim@hotmail.com.
+- 📫 How to reach me: https://www.linkedin.com/in/luismiguelsilvaamorim and luismiguel_silvaamorim@hotmail.com.